FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/Contributing_to_Open-Source_Swift_Packages.md

 ---
+description: In this article, we'll outline the steps you need to take to contribute to open-source Swift packages
+imgSrc: /imgs/2023/1738634340_A_dream_of_a_distant_galaxy__concept_art__matte_painting__HQ__4k.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2024-04-23T23:13:25.000Z'
+tags: []
 title: Contributing to Open-Source Swift Packages
-pubDate: "2024-04-23T23:13:25.000Z"
-description: "In this article, we'll outline the steps you need to take to contribute to open-source Swift packages"
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # Contributing to Open-Source Swift Packages

 Open-source Swift packages are essential building blocks for the Swift community, helping developers create efficient and scalable applications.
 Contributing to these packages can be a rewarding experience, allowing you to improve your programming skills and contribute to the growth of the Swift ecosystem.
 In this article, we'll outline the steps you need to take to contribute to open-source Swift packages.